zammad/zammad-admin-documentation/system/monitoring.rst

 Monitoring
 **********

-**Please note:** This is only available in self hosted instances, as we're monitoring hosted instances and fix problems.
+.. note:: This is only available in self hosted instances, as we're monitoring hosted instances and fix problems.

 On the monitoring page you can see the current health state of Zammad.
 This can be useful if you for example have the feeling that you don't receive emails anymore, you can take a look here before logging onto your Server.

 Besides the optical state of an event, you can also reset the access token for this module and get the monitoring URL for a monitoring system of your choice.

 Example output to this can be: